Nazanin-hub/Election-Analysis/README.md

 ## Overview of Election Audit

-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given me the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of vote cast.
 2. Get a complete list of candidates who recieved votes.
 3. Calculate the total number of votes each candidate won.
 4. Calculate the percentage of votes each candidate won.
+5. Determine the county with the largest turnout.
+6. Calculate the total number of votes for each county.
+7. Calculate the percentage of votes for each county.
-5. Determine the winner of the election based on popular votes.
+8. Determine the winner of the election based on popular votes.

 ## Resources
 - Data source: election_results.csv